Darkstepan/avio/README.md

 # AVio
 ## About

-Dataclass based Vio API wrapper for Python.
+A dataclass based Vio API wrapper for Python.
 Supports both asynchronous(currently preferred) and synchronous interface.

 ## Instalation